Tuesday, April 23, 2024

 MAP OF KYRGZ REPUBLIC

 OK, so now we know where we are going.
-I have not left home, so what I writing is based only on research.
+I have not yet left home, so what I writing is based only on research.
 All this will become more interesting when I get there.
 I give you below the basics of this country.

 It was formerly part of the Russian Empire as early as 1863, then part of its successor, known as the USSR.
 After the USSR fell apart in 1989, the country again become independent for the first time in over a 100 years.
 It is Turkic country which is predominantly Muslim.
 As the Russian language was imposed throughout the USSR, Russian is still today one of the official languages.
-In the street and of business one hears a lot of people speaking Kyrgyz.
+In the street and in business one hears a lot of people speaking Kyrgyz.

 The country sits on the border with China where the Ziangang province ends.
 This is the area where the Chinese Uighur live.
 If you follow Chinese news, this is the Muslim area of China which has been brutally oppressed by the Chinese to bring the Uighurs under control by rather draconian measures.
 I understand that there are also Uighurs living in the Kyrgyz Republic.
 It is south of Kazakhstan which is a huge country and with whom there were many territorial disputes.
 That seems to have been mostly resolved.
 It is a mountainous country with the famous Tian Shan mountains which cross the country.